Karanarora274/trello-incident-management-api-automation/README.md

 ## How To Run

-1. Import Postman collection
+1. Import Postman collection from the collections folder
-2. Import environment file
+2. Import environment file from the environment folder
 3. Add Trello API credentials
 4. Run collection using Collection Runner

----

-## Future Improvements

-- Newman CLI integration
-- HTML reporting
-- GitHub Actions CI/CD pipeline
-- REST Assured implementation
-- Slack/Webhook integrations